ThomasMorrierBompoint/openleadr-kickstarter/README.md

 > This project is intended for testing and demonstration purposes only.
 It is not production-ready.
 > Several shortcuts were taken to keep the project lightweight while still showcasing as many features as possible.

-> **Disclaimer running the project locally works but the docker-compose setup is not working yet.**
+> **Disclaimer running the project locally works, but the docker-compose setup is not working yet.**
-> I tested the docker network and both container can ping each other but the HTTP curl is blocked...
+> I tested the docker network, and both containers can ping each other, but the HTTP curl is blocked...
 >
 > I get this error `ClientConnectorError: Cannot connect to host vtn:8080 ssl:default [Connect call failed ('172.21.0.2', 8080)]`
 >